 Dane received his formal art education at the Art Students League in New York and later studied with cowboy artist, Frank C. McCarthy.
 His work has been seen in Persimmon Hill Magazine published by the National Cowboy and Western Heritage Museum in Oklahoma City, Oklahoma, has been sold through Southwest Art Magazine and is in public and private collections.

-He has done historical illustration for the Panhandle Plains Historical Museum in Canyon, Texas and his work hangs in the Oklahoma Territorial Museum in Guthrie, Oklahoma.
+He has done historical illustration for the Panhandle Plains Historical Museum in Canyon, Texas and Dane was also encouraged and mentored by Fred Olds, cowboy, western artist and director of the Oklahoma Territorial Museum in Guthrie, Oklahoma.
+His paintings are in the collections of the Oklahoma Territorial Museum and the Doss Heritage and Cultural Center in Weatherford, Texas.
 Dane’s painting, “Old Friends,” was selected by the Texas State SPCA for their poster art for “Paws for Art” and is now in the private collection of that organization’s executive director.
 Dane is also a Signature Member of the Outdoor Painters Society.

 Here are some works by Dane Winslow Ellsworth.

 “Golden Dust and Free Water” 30″ x 36″ Oil on canvas